evanedstrom/Simple-GL-Framework/README.md

 * Overwrite Draw() in a subclass to get specific drawing behavior.
 * Overwrite Move() in a subclass to get specific movement behavior.

+## Compatibility
+* The master branch contains solution for Visual Studio 2013.
+* There is a branch that contains a Visual Studio 2012 solution if needed.

 ## More Info
 Written for Whitworth University for use in introductory programming courses.
 > Author: Evan Edstrom